 The admissions policy of the partner institution should follow or be consistent with that of UEA and must take into account the QAA’s UK Quality Code.

-Accreditation of courses
+Endorsement of courses

 In certain circumstances courses offered by outside bodies can be endorsed by UEA.
 Such courses will lead to the award of a University Certificate or Diploma, but are not credit-bearing and sit outside the National Qualification Framework (NQF).
 Courses appropriate for endorsement will tend to be for continuing professional development.
 Academic Partnerships will be able to advise on the appropriate approval process for such awards.